Which one comes out on top?

 Our entire Ummah of Islam, over 1.6 billion people, owes the entire religion and our civilization to one woman – Hajaar the mother of Ismaeel.
 Without her, we would not have the city of Makkah, the Arabs who settled there, the Quraish tribe, the Prophet Muhammad ﷺ and the religion of Islam.
 There is a reason why we perform sa’i of al Safa and Marwah to this day: as a reminder of the value of maternal struggle.
 Women literally have ability to give birth to entire nations; just need to adjust our eyes to it.

 Mothers who dedicate their lives to their children, at the expense of themselves and their careers, are the true exemplars of selflessness.
 That selflessness, an expression mercy where one does not expect a material return in their lifetime, is the real embodiment of Rahmah on Earth.
 The truth of the matter is that not only does feminism look down upon fixed gender roles, but it actively seeks to eradicate the moral value of promoting motherhood as an aspirational goal for young women.
 We are told it’s “not enough” to be a mother.
 It’s “not enough” to raise children, it’s “bad” to depend on a husband financially, and it’s a “waste” of an education and personal potential to stay at home and prioritize one’s family.
-“Women should have a choice” is a true claim in principle, but at the end of the day a person’s choice is only as good as the reasons behind it.
+“Women should have a choice” is a reasonable claim in principle, but at the end of the day a person’s choice is only as good as the reasons behind it.
 Why should a believing, righteous woman leave the vast, permanent, spiritual reward of motherhood, of which there is no parallel, for the sake of temporary worldly gain?
 Why shouldn’t we teach our daughters to prefer the former?

 Some Muslims like to bring up the example of the wife of the Prophet, Khadija (رضي الله عنها), as a business woman who was successful and thus a praiseworthy role model for young career-mined women.
 The problem with this claim is that our understanding of corporate America and the realities of Pre-Islamic Arabia are totally worlds apart.
 Not only did Khadija never directly engage in trade travel herself – the entire reason why she employed men to do the job in the first place – but after she did marry the Prophet ﷺ she clearly adopted the traditional female gender role by becoming a mother and supporting her husband at home; she is, after all, the one who gave birth to six of the Prophet’s seven children before the early years of prophethood!
 If Khadija was alive today, would she really be the type of person to denounce traditional gender roles in order to pursue unhindered career heights?
 Based on her evident life choices, the answer is probably no.